-This year’s Kentucky Derby held on September 5th, 2020 will certainly be different—it isn’t taking place on the customary first Saturday in May, and Churchill Downs’ storied grandstands won’t be packed—but “the fastest two minutes in sports” still promises to deliver its usual shot of heart-thumping excitement.
-Even if you’re not traveling to Louisville for the September 5 race, you can still watch the Derby in style from the comfort of your own living room.
+This year’s Kentucky Derby will be held on May 1st, 2021—it will take place on the customary first Saturday in May, and Churchill Downs’ storied grandstands won’t be packed, only operating at a 50% capacity—but “the fastest two minutes in sports” still promises to deliver its usual shot of heart-thumping excitement.
+Even if you’re not traveling to Louisville for the May 1st race, you can still watch the Derby in style from the comfort of your own living room.

 Wear a Big Hat